Jiptik Valley, Pik 4,482m, West Face; Red Labyrinth, West-Northwest Ridge

 |Looking south up the Jiptik Valley before and after a major snowfall.
 The highest summit (at the back) is Pik Schurosky (5,490m).
 To its right is Muz Tok (5,066m), the expedition's goal before the snow put an end to attempts.|

 In May and June, Rainhard Fuchs, Lisa Kranebitter, Christian Poglitsch, Nina Poxleitner, and I visited the Jiptik Valley, hoping to try the virgin northwest face of Muz Tok (5,066m), previously attempted in July 2016 by John Proctor and Robert Taylor (AAJ 2017).
 We established base camp at 3,350m, below the Schurovsky Glacier, after a three-day trek from the last shepherds’ settlement of Sary Zhaz.
-There were no political problems gaining access—in fact the military was pleasantly interested in what we doing and where we lived.
+There were no political problems gaining access—in fact the military was pleasantly interested in what we were doing and where we lived.

 Unfortunately, heavy snowfall a few days before our planned attempt on Muz Tok, combined with high temperatures during our stay, caused falling rock and ice and avalanches, and at 3 a.m. we were still breaking through a thin, hard crust on the glacier at 4,000m, turning what would normally be a three-hour approach into an eight-hour, hip-deep ordeal.
 These conditions made the northwest face of the mountain impractical for us in the time we had available.